-I would like to express my thanks to Mr Dermot Desmond, our Chairperson for his continual interest and support.
+I would like to express my thanks to former Chairman Mr Dermot Desmond who has contributed enormously over the past 25 years.
 Thank you to our Board of Directors, members of the Fundraising Board and DOCTRID Research Board, who give their time and expertise.
-To quote the late Robert Kennedy: "The purpose of life is to contribute in some way to making things better."
 I thank our many volunteers, various committees, family, friends, school enrichment programme, supporters, and staff, who are helping us make a difference to so many people's lives.